Other Hunting Opportunities

 Example: Moose Drawing odds

 Big game hunters hold Montana's vigorous moose population in high regard.
-This year 23,461 hunters applied to be in the drawing for a moose license-21,467 of them resident and 1,994 nonresident hunters.
+One year 23,461 hunters applied to be in the drawing for a moose license-21,467 of them resident and 1,994 nonresident hunters.
 From among this pool of applicants, only 587 hunters succeed in getting a license-575 residents and 12 nonresidents.
-That is 2.5 percent chance of drawing a moose tag.
+The odds are not spectacular, however the hunting on our private ranches for Shiras Moose is a incredible experience!

 Montana Trout Fishing